Skip to contents

 • Use na_action = "omit" when you prefer complete-case ratios; keep/ignore if you want row counts preserved.

-• Turn on verbose = TRUE to see coercion, missingness scan, and extreme handling summaries.
+• Turn on verbose = TRUE to see coercion, missingness scan, and handling summaries.